3 Unique Asset Tracking Solutions to Track Business Assets

 What is RFID Tracking?

-Our third and final technology for tracking company assets is RFID tracking.
+The third and final asset tracking solution for tracking company assets is RFID tracking.
 This technology may sound relatively new, but it has been in use as far back as the second World War when it was used to identify friends or foes.

 An RFID (Radio Frequency Identification) tracking system works by sending a radio signal out to a tag, and then reading the returned signal.
 Naturally, there are three types of RFID tags: